Journey to the Soul: A Yoga and Ayurveda Retreat with Peace Activist Satish Kumar

-Workshops with Satish Kumar, Vegan Food, Wilderness Connection, Wild Swimming, Walking & Yoga Workshops.
+Workshops with Satish Kumar, Aurvedic Food, Wilderness Connection, Wild Swimming, Walking & Yoga Workshops.

 Carthew Farm, St Issey, Wadebridge PL27 7RQ | Wednesday 28th february to Sunday 4th march

 A special and rare opportunity to learn from peace activist Satish Kumar, balance the mind and body with daily Yoga, Meditation and delicious Ayurvedic food, meet like-minded individuals and connect with the wild and beautiful land of Cornwall.
 You will leave refreshed, empowered and connected.

 Two yoga classes will be taught each day by Ruby and Christabel Reed (founders of Advaya Initiative).
 These classes will be open to all levels.
 While building strength and flexibility over the 5 days, these Vinyasa Krama classes will prioritise the development of breath and incorporate elements of chanting, pranayama and meditation.

 Satish Kumar will join us on Friday evening, leading sessions on Peace, Ecology, Finding Purpose, Connection and Nature.

 Vegan breakfast, lunch & dinners will be cooked and prepared by Atty Dickinson, an incredibly talented and healing chef.
 Atty will create recipes inspired by balancing Ayurvedic traditions using locally sources and organic ingredients wherever possible.